We thought you might.

 More specifically, our portfolios are qualified by the SRI, which indicates the maximum percent loss you could experience in a year with 99% confidence.
 For instance, if you chose to invest at a 14% SRI, there’s a 99% probability that you won’t lose more than 14% of your investment in a given year.
 If you’ve budgeted for a 30% drawdown by selecting a 30% SRI and your portfolio experiences a drawdown of 26.3% during the COVID-19 market crash, for example, this drawdown is near your accepted risk exposure.

 Managing risk is crucial to successful long-term investing.
 Over a longer time horizon, riskier investments do, on average, have higher returns than less-risky investments because markets go up over the long term.
-But, achieving these returns comes with more that not all investors are comfortable enduring.
+But, achieving these returns comes with more short-term volatility that not all investors are comfortable enduring.
 Knowing how much you’re comfortable losing in the short-term empowers you to stick with your investments so that you can capitalise on the upside when markets do eventually go up.

 While we manage your portfolios to make sure that your investments stay close to your selected risk levels, it’s key that you also take steps to ensure you’re emotionally prepared to weather the ups and downs of the markets.
-If you’re unable to stomach the extreme volatility right now, to make sure they’re aligned with your risk tolerance.
+If you’re unable to stomach the extreme volatility right now, revisit your risk levels to make sure they’re aligned with your risk tolerance.
 Our range of SRI levels gives you the flexibility to cater your investments to your risk appetite, timeline and investment needs so that you can comfortably stay invested for the long term.